People living with HIV who know their HIV status

 Number of people living with HIV

-Note: Starting in 2019, countries with a population of more than 250 000 will report on this indicator by broad and detailed age and sex groups within Spectrum.
-Results will be imported into the Global AIDS Monitoring reporting tool once the national file is finalized.
-Reporting on cities and other administrative areas of importance will still be done using the Global AIDS Monitoring reporting tool.
+Note: Starting in 2019, countries with a population of more than 250 000 will report on this indicator by broad and detailed age and sex groups within their national Spectrum estimation file.
+Those indicator results will get imported into the Global AIDS Monitoring reporting tool directly from the final national Spectrum file, along with all other Spectrum-based indicators.
+Reporting on the indicator for cities and/or other administrative areas of importance will be done into the Global AIDS Monitoring reporting tool.

 There are two recommended methods for estimating the proportion of people living with HIV who know their status.
 The method used depends on the availability of data in the country.